M.I.S.A. - Mwali International

 History of Mohéli business services

-The Union of the Comoros is a Federation of four independent autonomous islands in the Comoros: Mwali
+The Union of the Comoros is made up of four independent and autonomous islands: Mwali

 (Mohéli), Maoré (Mayotte), Ndzuwani (Anjouan),

 N’gazidja (Grande Comore).
-The island of Mwali is in turn
+Mwali island is divided into territorial

-After independence and autonomy from the previous Republic in 1998, the Government of Mohéli adopted a new
+In 1998, after gaining independence and autonomy from the previous Republic, the Government of Mohéli

-and modern legislation for incorporation of companies, including regulated financial entities and gaming
+a pioneering legislation for the incorporation of companies, including regulated financial entities and

-Each of the four islands (according to the Constitution of Comoros Union) has total freedom and autonomy in
+According to the Constitution of Comoros Union, each island has total freedom and autonomy, including having

-Parliament.
-Article 7 states that: «each island shall administer and manage its affairs freely.»
+«each island shall administer and manage its affairs freely».

 on the control and management of the Offshore Financial Services sector since 1998.

-Further articles 36-38 of the Constitution of Mwali speak in more detail to the public and private
+Articles 36-38 of the Constitution of Mwali provide more details on the island's public and private

-patrimony

-of the island, of which the M.I.S.A. forms a part, and the capacities of promotion and regulation of the
+patrimony, including the M.I.S.A., and the capacities of promotion and regulation of private investment.
+The

-private investment.
-Finally, the transitory provision in Article 63 confirms the continued authority of the Mwali International Services
+transitory provision in Article 63 confirms the continued authority of the Mwali International Services

-Authority, the only Authority for the autonomous territory of Moheli (Mwali), responsible for financial services and licensing.
+Authority, the only Authority for the autonomous territory of Moheli (Mwali), responsible for financial

-In 2013 government adopted amendments to the law relating to the licensing of
+In 2013, the government made amendments to the licensing

 «Over the past 21 years, we are proud to have built a respected financial and banking centre, high regulated